Exabyte-io/documentation/docs/collaboration/actions/organization/add-remove-member.md

 ## Open People Explorer

 In order to add new members, the Owner or Administrator should first navigate to the "People" tab <i class="zmdi zmdi-account zmdi-hc-border"></i> under the Organization's  [Profile page](/accounts/ui/profile-page.md).
-Here, the corresponding [People Explorer](../../ui/people-explorer.md) can be found, showing all current members of the Organization.
+Here, the corresponding [People Explorer](../../ui/people-explorer.md) can be found, showing the current members of the Organization.

 ## Open Accounts Explorer

-The  "Create" button  <i class="zmdi zmdi-plus-circle zmdi-hc-border"></i> at the top-right corner of the page, under the [actions toolbar](/entities-general/ui/explorer.md#actions-toolbar), should be clicked upon in order to access the list of all users of the platform.
+The  "Create" button  <i class="zmdi zmdi-plus-circle zmdi-hc-border"></i> at the top-right corner of the page, under the [actions toolbar](/entities-general/ui/explorer.md#actions-toolbar), should be clicked upon in order to access the list of users of the platform.

 The layout of this list is similar to that of [Accounts Explorer](/accounts/ui/explorer.md), except that only personal Accounts are listed this time, since Organizations cannot be added to other Organizations.